whatthejeff/php-breeze.tmbundle/README.md

 Install
 -------

-The easies way to install this bundle is via command line.
+The easiest way to install this bundle is via command line.

 ### Install with Git